ajitagupta/core-java-mini-projects/README.md

 For our projects we need [Java](https://www.java.com/download/ie_manual.jsp) and once this is in your system, we'll need an editor, [Eclipse](https://www.eclipse.org/downloads/).

-The projects in our list are weekly assignments focusing on different skills needed to build out a well-rounded Java skill set; progressing in difficulty as the list continues.
+The projects in our list are weekly assignments focusing on different skills in **Core Java** needed to build out a well-rounded Java skill set; progressing in difficulty as the list continues.

 ## Projects
 1. asdf